pyodide/auditwheel-emscripten/README.md

 Python-in-the-browser using Emscripten.

 - `pyodide auditwheel show`: shows external shared libraries that the wheel depends on.
-- `pyodide auditwheel copy`: copies these external shared libraries into the wheel itself.
+- `pyodide auditwheel repair`: copies these external shared libraries into the wheel itself.

 ## Usage (CLI)